List of content you will read in this article:

 When building a new site, choosing a domain name could be one of the most difficult decisions, as the chosen name will be seen and entered into the address bar by anyone who wants to visit it, making it the site's identifier.

 Since your domain name will be the face of your brand, you want to make it brandable and memorable for the site to succeed.
 Despite most users not knowing it, there are five different types of domain names you can choose between, although not everyone can be right for your site, allowing us to narrow it down.

-Before registering a domain, you should delve into what are domains and what are the different types of domains and how they work so that you can better choose the one that is right for you.
-We hope that this article will help you do just that and pick the domain that works for your site.
+Before registering a domain, you should delve into what are and what are the different types of domains and how they work so that you can better choose the one that is right for you.
+We hope this article will help you do that and pick the domain that works for your site.

 What is a Domain?

-Just like every street needing a name and each house on it needing a number to receive its post, all devices connected to the internet needed to have a specific descriptor that allowed the traffic to be sent to the correct device.
+Like every street needing a name and each house on it needing a number to receive its post, all devices connected to the internet needed a specific descriptor that allowed the traffic to be sent to the correct device.

 Of course, trying to memorize the IP address of every site you often visit is not simply a burden but completely impossible for adept internet users.
 That is why computer scientists also devised a domain name system that assigned a unique name to every IP address, making it easy for any visitor to connect to a site.